Photo from Unsplash

 Morning

-The whole system of Christianity rests upon the fact that “Christ is risen from the dead;” for, “if Christ is not risen, then is our preaching vain, and your faith is also vain—you are yet in your sins.”
-The divinity of Christ finds its surest proof in His resurrection, since He was “Declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead.”
-It would not be unreasonable to doubt His Deity—if He had not risen.
+The entire foundation of Christianity rests on the fact that "Christ is risen from the dead."
+Without this truth, everything crumbles.
+As Paul wrote, "if Christ is not risen, then our preaching is in vain, and your faith is also in vain—you are still in your sins."
+The resurrection is the surest proof of Christ's divinity, for He was "declared to be the Son of God with power, according to the Spirit of holiness, by the resurrection from the dead."
+Without His resurrection, there would be every reason to doubt His divinity.

-Moreover, Christ’s sovereignty depends upon His resurrection, “For to this end Christ both died, and rose, and revived, that He might be Lord both of the dead and living.”
+Christ’s sovereignty also depends on His resurrection.
+"For to this end Christ both died, and rose, and revived, that He might be Lord both of the dead and the living."

-Again, our justification, that choice blessing of the covenant, is linked with Christ’s triumphant victory over death and the grave; for “He was delivered for our offences, and was raised again for our justification.”
+Our justification, that precious blessing of the covenant, is tied to Christ's victory over death, for "He was delivered for our offenses, and was raised again for our justification."

-Nay, more, our very regeneration is connected with His resurrection, for we are “Begotten again unto a lively hope by the resurrection of Jesus Christ from the dead.”
+Furthermore, our regeneration is also bound to His resurrection, for we are "begotten again unto a lively hope by the resurrection of Jesus Christ from the dead."

 Evening

-Believer, you can bear your testimony that Christ is the only begotten of the Father, as well as the first begotten from the dead.
-You can say, “He is divine to me, if He is only human to all the world beside.
-He has done that for me—which none but a God could do!
-He has subdued my stubborn will, melted a heart of adamant, opened gates of brass, and snapped bars of iron!
-He has turned my mourning into laughter, and my desolation into joy; He has led my captivity captive, and made my heart rejoice with joy unspeakable and full of glory.
-Let others think as they will of Him, to me He must be the only begotten of the Father—blessed be His name.
+Believer, you are a witness that Christ is both the only begotten of the Father and the firstborn from the dead.
+You can declare, "He is divine to me, even if He is only human to the rest of the world.
+He has done what only God could do for me!
+He has subdued my stubborn will, softened my hardened heart, opened gates of brass, and shattered iron bars!
+He has turned my mourning into laughter, my desolation into joy.
+He has led my captivity captive, and filled my heart with joy unspeakable and full of glory.
+Let others think of Him as they may, but to me, He is the only begotten of the Father—blessed be His name!"

 And He is full of grace.
-Ah! had He not been—I would never have been saved.
-He drew me when I struggled to escape from His grace; and when at last I came all trembling like a condemned culprit to His mercy-seat He said, ‘Your sins which are many—are all forgiven you—be of good cheer.’
+Ah!
+Without His grace, I would never have been saved.
+He drew me when I tried to run from His grace, and when I came to Him, trembling like a condemned soul before His throne of mercy, He said, "Your sins, which are many, are forgiven—be of good cheer."

 And He is full of truth.
-True have His promises been, not one has failed.
-I bear witness that never any servant had such a master as I have; never any brother had such a kinsman as He has been to me; never any spouse had such a husband as Christ has been to my soul; never any sinner had a better Savior; never any mourner had a better comforter than Christ has been to my heart.
-I desire none beside Him.
+His promises have never failed me, not one.
+I bear witness that no servant has ever had a master like mine, no brother has ever had such a kinsman, no spouse has ever had such a husband, no sinner has ever had such a Savior, and no mourner has ever had such a comforter as Christ has been to me.
+I desire no one but Him.
 In life—He is my life; and in death—He shall be the death of death.
-In poverty—Christ is my riches.
-In sickness—He makes my bed.
+In poverty—Christ is my wealth.
+In sickness—He comforts me.
 In darkness—He is my star.
 In brightness—He is my sun.
-He is my manna in this wilderness.
-He shall be heavenly manna when I come to the heavenly Canaan.
-Jesus is to me—all grace and no wrath, all truth and no falsehood.
-And of truth and grace He is full, infinitely full.
-My soul, this night, bless with all your might ‘the only Begotten.’
+He is my manna in this wilderness, and He will be my heavenly manna when I enter the promised land.
+Jesus is to me—all grace, no wrath; all truth, no deceit.
+And He is infinitely full of both grace and truth.
+My soul, this night, bless with all your might "the only Begotten."